Pulmonary hypertension is high blood pressure in the arteries of the lungs. It makes the right side of the heart work harder than normal.

-Pulmonary arterial hypertension; Sporadic primary pulmonary hypertension; Familial primary pulmonary hypertension; Idiopathic pulmonary arterial hypertension; Primary pulmonary hypertension; PPH; Secondary pulmonary hypertension
+Pulmonary arterial hypertension; Sporadic primary pulmonary hypertension; Familial primary pulmonary hypertension; Idiopathic pulmonary arterial hypertension; Primary pulmonary hypertension; PPH; Secondary pulmonary hypertension; Cor pulmonale - pulmonary hypertension

 The right side of the heart pumps blood through the lungs, where it picks up oxygen.
 Blood returns to the left side of the heart, where it is pumped to the rest of the body.

-When the small arteries (blood vessels) of the lung become narrowed, they cannot carry as much blood.
+When the small arteries (blood vessels) of the lungs become narrowed, they cannot carry as much blood.
 When this happens, pressure builds up.
 This is called pulmonary hypertension.

 The heart needs to work harder to force the blood through the vessels against this pressure.
 Over time, this causes the right side of the heart to become larger.
 This condition is called right-sided heart failure, or cor pulmonale.